Rosewool Insulation Refractory Co.,Ltd.

 6. Sustainability

-Rock wool is 100% recyclable and made from abundant natural minerals.
+rock wool is 100% recyclable and made from abundant natural minerals.
 Its production requires less energy compared to synthetic alternatives like polyurethane foam, contributing to LEED and BREEAM green building certifications.

-Disadvantages of Rock Wool Insulation Boards
+Disadvantages of rock Wool Insulation Boards

 1. Installation Challenges